My name is Maddalena and I live as an expat in England.

 Not far from it, there's the Science and Industry Museum, a museum about the discoveries of the Industrial Revolution.
 There are some interactive parts of it, so it's particularly fun for children and families.

-Finally, the University of Manchester Museum is a lesser-known museum to visit but totally worth it.
+Lastly, the University of Manchester Museum is a lesser-known museum to visit but totally worth it.
 There are areas dedicated to Ancient Egypt, the Earth, and animals, like the vivarium with Costa Rican frogs.

-- Go out for a meal.
 Whether it's for breakfast, brunch, or dinner I'm always on the lookout for new places that recently opened in town.
 I love trying new cuisines and Manchester will never let you down with its huge selection of restaurants.

 Things I Wish I Knew Before Moving to Manchester